The Issue with Voluntourism

 January 28, 2021

 Students in Utah often search for extracurricular activities to enhance their college applications, often leaning towards volunteer service and school clubs.
 But some students choose to adventure outside of their local communities and embark on “service-learning trips”, or voluntourism.
 These trips often put more fortunate students in an area where they can volunteer to help less fortunate communities for a few weeks.
 These trips have good intentions, but they end up having quite a negative impact on the communities they visit.
-Generally, people living in the West impose their own cultures on these communities with little disregard for their culture.
+Generally, people living in the West impose their own cultures on these communities with little regard for their culture.

 The students that visit these communities often take little time to learn from the culture of the country they’re visiting, and instead choose to provide academic, medical, or infrastructural care from a Western perspective.
 This Western support generally provides little sustainable help to the communities in need, since it is catered around the volunteers and what they are used to, not what the community needs.
 This culture-shock can harm the communities more than help, but the volunteers generally don’t notice the downsides of their visit.